brandonivey/dolphin/docs/source/settings.rst

 =====================

 DOLPHIN_USE_GIS
-  Boolean.
+  Boolean (Default True).
 Use geolocation based flags.
 True enables this, False disables the option in the admin.

 DOLPHIN_LIMIT_TO_SESSION
-  Boolean.
+  Boolean (Default True).
 Limits a/b switching (max/current views and random) to the session of the user.
   This prevents the same user from seeing different flags on the site.

 DOLPHIN_STORE_FLAGS
-  Boolean.
+  Boolean (Default True).
 Store flag results for the entire request without recalculating them.
 Can speed up flag calculation